salesforcecli/plugin-login/messages/logout.md

 # success

-You are now logged out of all environments.
+You are now logged out of these environments: %s.

+# prompt.select-envs

+Select the environments you want to logout of:

+# prompt.confirm

+Are you sure want to logout of %d environments?

-# config-removal-of-all-environment-authentications
+# prompt.confirm-all

-Do you want to logout of all %d environments (y/n)?
+Are you sure want to logout of all of your environments?

-# no-authentications-logged-out
+# no-environments

 No environments were logged out.